MLDERES/ISYS58603/assignments/Group_Assignment_2_Loading_Data.md

 ```
 project_root/
 │
-├── README.md
-├── config.py
-│
 ├── api/
-│   ├── __init__.py
+│   ├── __init__.py               # Package initializer for the 'api' directory
-│   ├── main.py
+│   ├── models.py                 # Database models/classes
-│   ├── routes.py
+│   ├── routes.py                 # API route definitions
-│   └── models.py
+│   └── services.py               # Service functions, handling business logic, and database operations
 │
+├── data/
+│   └── movie_data.db             # SQLite database file
+│
+├── docs/
+│   ├── api_documentation.md      # Documentation for API usage
+|   └── data_dictionary.md        # Data dictionary for the database
+│
+├── tests/                        # Optional directory for unit tests
+│   ├── __init__.py               # Package initializer for 'tests'
+│   ├── test_db.py                # Unit tests for database operations
+│   ├── test_routes.py            # Unit tests for API routes
+│   └── test_services.py          # Unit tests for service layer
+│
 ├── utility/
-│   ├── load_data.py
-│   └── data/
-│       ├── dataset1.csv
-│       ├── dataset2.csv
+│   ├── helpers.py                # Utility functions used across the project
-│       └── dataset3.csv
+│   └── config.py                 # Configuration settings for the application
 │
-└── data/
-    └── database.sqlitedb
+├── .gitignore                    # Specifies files and folders to be ignored by Git
+├── LICENSE                       # License information for the project
+├── README.md                     # General overview and setup instructions for the project
+└── run.py                        # Entry point script to start the Flask application
 ```

-* The `api` folder contains the code for the API.
-This is where the Flask application would be located.
-The `routes.py` file would contain the routes for the API.
-The `models.py` file would contain the functions that interact with the database, that is, the queries.
-The `main.py` file would contain the code to start the application.
-* The `utility` folder contains the code for loading the data into the database.
-The `load_data.py` file would contain the code to load the data.
-The `data` folder would contain the raw data files.
-* The `data` folder would contain the SQLite database file.
-* The `README.md` file would contain the documentation for the project.
-Including information on the API endpoints, the database schema, and the data dictionary.
-It may also contain information on how to run the application.
-* The `config.py` file may be used to store configuration information for the application.
-This could include the database connection string, the location of the raw data files, etc. This file would be imported into the other files that need this information.
-Keep in mind if your database connection string uses a password, you should not store this in a public repository.
-You can use environment variables to store this information.
-This is a more advanced topic, but it is good to be aware of it.
+There are a few challenges to putting the files together in this way, so you can take a look at [this project](https://github.com/ISYS58603/MovieRatings) to see examples of how libraries are referenced, how the data is loaded, and how the queries are written.
+This is a simple example, but it should be enough to get you started.
+If you have questions, please ask.